 - Visit Play, Party, Plan to learn how to play this gratitude candy game and download the printable.

 - Play the Grateful ABC Game!
-Invite the kids (and grownups, too!) to sit down and take some time to think about what they are most thankful for.
+Invite the kids (and grownups, too!) to sit down and think about what they are most thankful for.

-- The challenge is to think of at least one thing or person they are grateful for that begins with each letter of the alphabet and write them down on a piece of paper.
+- The challenge is to think of at least one thing or person they are grateful for that begins with each letter of the alphabet and write them down on paper.

 - Learn more about the ABCs of Gratitude Game on The Keel Deal and how to play the Thankful ABCs on PJs and Paint.

-- The Gratitude Dice Game is a fun way to remind kids to focus on what is important and how much they have to be thankful for.
+- The Gratitude Dice Game is a fun way to remind kids to focus on what is most important to them and how much they have to be thankful for.

 - Learn how to play the Thankful Dice Game and download the printable on Mombright.